 Objectives of the service

-Accessible parking misuse and inefficiencies in enforcement create significant barriers for people with disabilities.
-The SPACES project addresses these challenges by integrating sensor-enabled monitoring, satellite imagery analysis, and a Bluetooth-enabled parking permit system.
+Accessible parking misuse and inefficient enforcement continue to create significant barriers for people with disabilities.
+SPACES addresses these challenges through a smart, integrated approach combining sensor enabled parking monitoring, satellite informed mapping, and Bluetooth supported permit validation.

 Users and their needs